Discover the ultimate 3-day itinerary for NYC! I'll take you through all the must-see sights, what order to do it in, where to eat, and more.

 I hope this 3 day itinerary for NYC helps get your planning started.
 There's a lot to see in New York City, so this will be a very active and filled 3 days.

 Plan on a lot of walking and learn to use the metro early on in your trip.
 Google Maps does a great job of detailing walking routes as well as metro routes.

 Have extra time on your 3 day NYC itinerary?
 Book a tour or activity!

 Are you a NYC pro?
-What would you include in a 3 day NYC itinerary and what do you think are the top NYC sightseeing priorities?
-Let me know in the comments below!
+Share how you would plan a 3 day itinerary for NYC in the comments below!